VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 To keep things simple, I'm going to pick on Christianity for the most part.
 There are other religions that are hugely involved in the politics of their dominant regions, but Christianity being the biggest religion and the one most of the readers of this page are likely to be familiar with, makes the most sense to talk about.
 Still, I'll try to keep things as generic as possible.

-* How religions keeps their numbers
-* How religion got to be so intertwined with politics

 ## How Religions Keep Their Numbers*

 <b>*</b> Ignoring the historical context of forced conversion and modern day regional religious requirements in some regions